lycheeverse/lychee/README.md

 ## Library usage

-You can use lychee as a library for your own projects.
+You can use lychee as a library for your own projects!
 Here is a "hello world" example:

 ```rust